TeamADAPT/NovaIDE/cline_docs/systemPatterns.md

 3. **Core Modifications**: Targeted modifications to VSCodium core.
 4. **Framework Extraction**: Extraction of key components into a custom framework.
 5. **Complete Replacement**: Development of a custom IDE based on extracted components.
+6. **Performance Optimization**: Continuous performance optimization for the custom IDE.
+7. **Feature Enhancement**: Addition of Nova-specific features and capabilities.

 ### Agent Framework Evolution